Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Just like the uncorrupted Pyramid Texts of Unas, the much larger corpus of millennia old Buddhist material preserved by Tibetan Lamaism is remarkable and contains a multitude of skillful methods and profound insights into the ultimate nature of phenomena, the wisdom of the Buddha apprehending emptiness.

 In Tibet, native Bön (Shamanism, divination, magic, cult of the dead, spirit-worship) and monastic Lamaism (the monastic form prevalent in the four schools of Tibetan Buddhism) intermixed.
 In the 1950s, both were forcefully ousted and replaced by Communist dictates ...
-The Tibetan government-in-exile estimates that due to Mao's violent policies, between 1950 & 1959, ca.1.200.000 people were tortured & killed (although this number has been criticized and adjusted to no more than 500.000), 95% of the monasteries looted and sacred texts & images destroyed.
+The biased Tibetan government-in-exile "estimates" that due to Mao's "violent" policies, between 1950 & 1959, ca.1.200.000 people were tortured & killed (although this number has been criticized and "adjusted" to no more than 500.000, if true, a terrible figure indeed), 95% of the monasteries looted and sacred texts & images destroyed.
 In the '60, the Cultural Revolution killed ca.173.000 Tibetans.
 Tibetan Buddhism was systematically humiliated (the most important temple, the Jokhang, was turned into a pig stall and its historical Buddha statue destroyed !).
-The Communists tried to root out religion, but -as in Russia- shamefully failed ...
+These radical Communists tried to root out religion, but -as in Russia- shamefully failed ...

 The legitimacy of this Communist invasion can and should be questioned, criticized and rejected.
 Nor can the old political connections between pre-Communist China and Tibet be overlooked.
 Obviously, nothing condones the violence with which Communist China tried to so-call "liberate" Tibet.
 Nor does it justify the Chinese claim Tibet was always part of China, which is obviously not the case.
-In fact, when overrun by Communist China, Tibet was independent.
+In fact, at the time when Tibet was overrun by Communist China, Tibet was actually independent !

 Let us consider the political fact-line.

-It is interesting, before dealing with the more recent history, to remember the terms of the treaty signed between the Chinese and the Tibetan Emperor in 822 :
+It is interesting, before dealing with the more recent history, to remember the terms of the treaty signed between the Chinese and the Tibetan Emperor as early as 822 CE :

 "The Great King of Tibet, the Miraculous Divine Lord, and the Great King of China, the Chinese Ruler Hwang-ti, being in the relationship of nephew and uncle, have conferred together for the alliance of their kingdoms.
 They have made and ratified a great agreement.
 Gods and men all know it and bear witness so that it may never be changed ; and an account of the agreement has been engraved on this stone pillar to inform future ages and generations.